Generalized Multiple Importance Sampling: Weighting in Multiple Importance Sampling

-which is fulfilled if $E[\hat I]=I$ and $E[\hat Z]=Z$.
-Note that the MIS properness is fulfilled by any set of weighting functions $\{w_n\}_{n=1}^N$ that yield an unbiased generic estimator $\hat I$, i.e., $E[\hat I] = I$. {At this point, in order to narrow down the set of all possible proper functions, } we impose the weight function to have the (deterministic) structure $w_n = \frac{\pi(\x_n)}{\varphi_{\mathcal{P}_n}(\x_n)}$, where $\pi(\x_n)$ is the target density and $\varphi_n(\x_n)$ is a generic function parametrized by a set of parameters $\mathcal{P}_n$, and both terms are evaluated at $\x_n$.\footnote{Note that, in an even more generalized framework, the $n$-th weight $w_n$ could hypothetically depend on more than one sample of the set $\x_{1:N}$ if one could properly design the function $\varphi_n$ that yields {valid} estimators.} {The expectation of the generic estimator $\hat{I}$ of Eq. \eqref{eq_I_estimator} {can be} computed as} {
+which is fulfilled if $\E[\hat I]=I$ and $\E[\hat Z]=Z$.
+In order to narrow down the set of all possible proper functions, we impose the weight function to have the (deterministic) structure $w_n = \frac{\pi(\x_n)}{\varphi_{\mathcal{P}_n}(\x_n)}$, where $\varphi_{\mathcal{P}_n}$ is a generic function parametrized by a set of parameters $\mathcal{P}_n \subseteq \{j_1,...,j_N \}$ (further details are given below).
+Note that $\varphi_{\mathcal{P}_n}$ plays the role of the \emph{interpreted} proposal from which $\x_n$ is drawn.
+It is on this interpretation of what the proposal pdf used for the generation of the sample is that different weighting strategies can be devised.\footnote{In an even more generalized framework, $w_n$ could hypothetically depend on more than one sample of the set $\x_{1:N}$ if one could properly design the function $\varphi_n$ that yields {valid} estimators.} {The expectation of the generic estimator $\hat{I}$ of Eq. \eqref{eq_IS_estimator_unnorm} {can be} computed as} {

-} {where we use the joint distribution of indexes and samples {from} Eq. \eqref{jointPDF}.} \begin{remark} (Weighting): In the proposed framework, we consider valid any weighting scheme (i.e., any function $\varphi_{\mathcal{P}_n}$ at the denominator of the weight) that yields $E[\hat I] \equiv I$ in Eq. \eqref{general_estimator}. \end{remark}
+} {where we use the joint distribution of indexes and samples {from} Eq. \eqref{jointPDF}.} \begin{remark} (Weighting): In the proposed framework, we consider valid any weighting scheme (i.e., any function $\varphi_{\mathcal{P}_n}$ at the denominator of the weight) that yields $\E[\hat I] \equiv I$ in Eq. \eqref{general_estimator}. \end{remark}

-In the following, we show that various distributions related to the generation of the samples (discussed in Section \ref{sec_sampling}) can be used as the denominator of the weight {$\varphi_{\mathcal{P}_n}$}, yielding valid estimators.